Glossary

 Segment Separator

-The code that terminates a segment in an EDI transaction set.
+The code that marks the end of a segment within an EDI transaction set.

 SEPA